 Approach/es to provision of information to participants and/or consent (as required in addition to that outlined in the HREA)

-If necessary, the type of consent provided to different participant groups, when and where, and any arrangements to confirm that consent.
+If necessary, the type, timing and context of consent sought from different participant groups, and any arrangements to confirm or re-negotiate that consent.

 Research Activities: What you are going to do?